ycldingo/QuantumComputer_tw/README.md

 ## Others
 Here, we also post some basic introduction to quantum computing.
 Some of the contents is in Chinese since the reader is set to be the folk in Taiwan.

+## Reference
+Some of the content are from online resource.
+We do not own the copyright.